Featured image of post Run!

 The morning check consists of consulting a central dashboard of all our services.

-This dashboard is designed not to be an messy aggregation of all the team’s dashboards, but to be a digest of the most important data.
+This dashboard is designed not to be an unreadable aggregation of all the team’s dashboards, but is meant to be a digest of the most important data.

 • Green: all’s well